What next for abortion in Northern Ireland?

 The Republic of Ireland voted on Friday to repeal part of its constitution that effectively outlawed abortion.

-That change will leave Northern Ireland, already out of step with Great Britain, as the only part of either the UK or Ireland where women do not have access to legal abortion.
+That change will soon leave Northern Ireland, already out of step with Great Britain, as the only part of either the UK or Ireland where abortion is illegal unless there is a serious risk to a woman's life or health.

 Most women from Northern Ireland, who are seeking an abortion, travel to Britain.